VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

    These cases are documented in [the changelog](https://docs.victoriametrics.com/CHANGELOG.html).
    So please read the changelog before the upgrade.

+1. Inpsect command-line flags passed to VictoriaMetrics components and remove flags which unclear outcomes for your workload.
+   VictoriaMetrics components are designed to work optimally with the default command-line flag values (e.g. when these flags aren't set explicitly).
+   It is recommended removing flags with unclear outcomes, since they may result in unexpected issues.

 1. Check for logs in VictoriaMetrics components.
-They may contain useful information about the issue.
-   If the log message doesn't have enough useful information for troubleshooting the issue, then search the log message in Google.
-There are high chances that the issue is already reported somewhere (docs, StackOverflow, Github issues, etc.) and indexed by Google and the solution is already documented there.
+They may contain useful information about cause of the issue and how to fix the issue.
+If the log message doesn't have enough useful information for troubleshooting, then search the log message in Google.
+There are high chances that the issue is already reported somewhere (docs, StackOverflow, Github issues, etc.) and the solution is already documented there.

 1. If VictoriaMetrics logs have no relevant information, then try searching for the issue in Google via multiple keywords and phrases specific to the issue.
 There are high chances that the issue